HTTP5214-Winter2023/Pluto/README.md

 HTML, CSS part -blocking:No blocking
 NSS: HTML CSS

+Anurag
-Anurag -Working with the Web Scrapping project -Using Python for the coding -blocking:researching to get the spread data -NS:working on project
+- Working with the Web Scrapping project
+- Using Python for the coding
+- blocking:researching to get the spread data -NS:working on project

 ## Feb 8th, 2023